 - In the '80s, Peter Riverstone did this with The Bible stories where every notable woman has an Impossible Hourglass Figure that would shame Jessica Rabbit from their perfectly cherbic faces, perfectly set triple-Ds, washboard abs, a matching ass and the long legs of a runway model that don't even need heels to stand that way compared to every notable man being built like Superman with a permanent Raging Stiffie, which in Holophernes's case could literally impale a woman to death!
 Stories like "Judith And Holophernes" and "Thamara and Judah" would be certainly memorable this way.

-- Dynamite Entertainment has made a comic adaptation of A Game of Thrones novel, which is far by more similar to the book, than the tv adaptation.
-Particularly comic Catelyn is younger and hotter than her tv version.
+- Dynamite Entertainment has made a comic adaptation of the A Game of Thrones novels, which is far by more similar to the book than the tv adaptation.
+Particularly, comic Catelyn is younger and hotter than her tv version.

 - Pirates of the Caribbean: On Stranger Tides to the franchise and Disney in general; it's the very first Disney film to mention sexual content (though not in those words) in the MPAA's reason for giving it a PG-13 rating.